lion1992/Clustering-in-Matlab/README.md

 # Clustering-in-Matlab
-## This repository contains self-written code for K-means and EM for gaussian mixture.
+## This repository contains self-written matlab code for K-means and EM for gaussian mixture.